-Classic, humorous illustration is John’s domain, with soft colours and good composition, often plenty of detail and a touch of silliness.
+Funny characters in a classic style are John’s domain, with soft color palettes and strong compositions, often with plenty of detail and a touch of cheekiness.

 Question: Do you have any formal design training?
 John: Cambridge College of Art, where I am now a visiting fellow.
 Question: What drew you to illustration/design?
 John: It was the only subject I was top of the class in at school.
 Question: Where do you live now & what drew you there?
 John: Cambridge: A wonderful cultural city near the country.
 Question: Where is your studio and can you describe it for me?
 John: In my garden built mainly in reclaimed material.
 Question: Do you collect anything?
 John: Antique clocks and watches, veteran cycles, acoustic guitars, original drawings.
 Question: Who or What is your biggest inspiration?
 John: Paul Hogarth, my old tutor and mentor.
 Question: Tell us about a favourite project you’ve recently completed.
 John: A series of illustrations for the day the statue of Sir Keith Park was unveiled on the 4th plinth in Trafalgar Square.
 Question: What are your interests outside of illustration?
 John: Cycling, bluegrass music, folk blues, travelling, logging (that’s trees, not logging on).